 The problem with single use glass bottles

-Each year around 1.2 billion bottles of wine are sold in the UK and virtually none are reused.
-Around 480 million end up in landfill and the rest are recycled, but:
+Each year, around 1.2 billion bottles of wine are sold in the UK and virtually none are reused.
+The problem is this:

-- recycling – the melting point of glass is over 1000°C (more than steel or aluminium), so manufacturing and recycling glass requires a gargantuan amount of energy – over 4 kWh just to make one bottle, that’s enough to power your TV for a month!
+Recycling – the melting point of glass is over 1000°C – more than steel or aluminium – so manufacturing and recycling glass requires a gargantuan amount of energy

 Why we like working with small wine producers

-As well as being lovely people, many of our family and cooperative producers are third or fourth generation winemakers, whose families have acted as environmental stewards of their land for centuries
+As well as being lovely people, many of our families of co-operative producers are third or fourth generation winemakers, whose families have acted as environmental stewards of their land for centuries.

 Our producers work hard to make genuine Italian wines that express the beauty and character of their region – and we pay them a fair price for it.